 Your air conditioner has a built in heat pump designed to take the chill out of the air.
-To turn on, select "Climate" from one of the Multiplex control panels and set mode to "heat pump".
+To turn on, select "Climate" from the main Multiplex control panel and set mode to "heat pump".
 Set the thermostat to your desired temperature.